WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20240122-implementation_plan_moderation_metrics.md

 example uses [package `tailslide`](https://github.com/ankane/tailslide) but a fairly basic aggregator could be implemented by us if needed.

+Reversal of sensitive marking or deindexing does not invalidate the accuracy of previous reports as they were accurate at the time of the decision and they still hold the `decision_id` that agrees with them.

 ```python
 from tailslide import Percentile
 from django.db.models import Avg, Count, F